yanakidis/deep_learning/README.md

-# deep_learning
+# Deep Learning
-Deep learning practice
+Here you can find some works that are concerned to deep learning